cloudflare/cloudflare-docs/content/images/faq.md

 ### Are Image Resizing errors billed?

-Cloudflare considers some Image Resizing request errors for billing, as well as requests for images that do not exist.
+Cloudflare considers some Image Resizing request errors for billing.
 Below is a list of `cf-resized` headers that are billed:

 * `9401`: Invalid resize options.
 * `9412`: Origin file type invalid.